design upgrade

 The built-in tools on site helped a lot during the upgrade process, but in the end it came down to thorough testing in browsers with all their various user options – the options we designers more often than not prefer to ignore.

-The sections in this main column are redefined to line up with right edge of article, and grow left up to max-width and the variable article-width.
+s in this main column are redefined to line up with right edge of article

 Horizontal line-up of content-carrying elements is fixed, with zero-offset side-edges for content-areas.